open-telemetry/oteps/text/0156-columnar-encoding.md

 When a stream fails specifically because the server does not recognize the Arrow service, it will not restart.
-When all streams have failed in this manner, the connection downgrades by closing a channel, at which point the exporter behaves exactly as the standard OTLP exporter.
+When all streams have failed in this manner, the connection downgrades by closing a channel, at which point the exporter behaves exactly as the OTLP exporter.

 The mechanism as described is vulnerable to partial failure scenarios.
 When some of the streams are succeeding but some have failed with Arrow unsupported, the collector performance will be degraded because callers are blocked waiting for